TeamUltroid/teamultroid.github.io/docs/variables/redis_vars.md

 ### VC_SESSION

-Stores the telethon `session` for the VC Bot alt ID, Using same account may result `AuthDuplicated` error .
+Stores the pyrogram `session` for the VC Bot alt ID, Using same account may result `AuthDuplicated` error .

 ### language